Here's expressed by the host of this show, documented to be almost always, always right 99.7% of the time.

 And you're telling me that they're now laying people off who have these qualifications?

-Yes, sir, and it that that is a lie.
+And that is a lie.

-They have there are the skilled people.
+There are the skilled people.

 They're laying them off to reduce their costs.

-It is it's a business.
+It's a business.

-And it's tens of thousands, it's not a small number.
+And it's tens of thousands.

 It's a huge deal rush.

-I say with all due respect because the head of Google, Justin, the head of Google, and it changes from day to day, whoever's wearing the glasses, said that more immigration would help the economy.
+I say with all due respect because the head of Google, the head of Google, and it changes from day to day, whoever's wearing the glasses, said that more immigration would help the economy.

 A couple days ago, Google exec immigration changes would help economy.

-The executive chairman of Google urged Congress on Wednesday, a couple days ago, to increase the number of high skilled work visas made available to foreigners and to deal with other immigration issues later on.
+The executive chairman of Google urged Congress on Wednesday, a couple days ago, to increase the number of high-skilled work visas made available to foreigners and to deal with other immigration issues later on.

 This is Eric Schmidt.